 Unfortunately, there currently isn’t a cure for Alzheimer’s disease, but treatments can help slow down the progression of the symptoms.
 Home Care Workers can help guide the person with Alzheimer’s through these symptoms to improve their quality of life.
-They can be a highly valuable addition to you or your loved one’s care Team when help at home is needed.
+They can be a highly valuable addition to your or your loved one’s Care Team when help at home is needed.

 There are different, common symptoms that come with Alzheimer’s which gradually worsen over time.
 Typically, symptoms can include:

 One of the most obvious and earliest symptoms of Alzheimer’s disease is the loss of memory.
 As a result, this could make every day tasks more difficult such as remembering to cook a meal or feeding a beloved pet.
 Our Alzheimer’s Care at Home Team can support you or your loved one with this by providing necessary reassurance and reminders.

 Confusion, anxiety or moodiness